 Born and raised an "Indigenous Cowgirl" in the great muskeg of Northern Alberta, Bebe Buckskin; a Cree/Metis artist, is the embodiment of Northern grit and soul.
 Classic blues - rock, swamp - soul is the term that best describes the anchor of her music, with infusions that skim upon outlaw country, folk and R&B. This ex-rodeo queen swamp woman is unafraid to bare her raw intensity on stage, making for a riveting and authentic performance.
 Velvety robust vocals paired with a soulfully dynamic band, floats the listener away on a journey through soundscapes of nostalgic inspirations.
 Deep dense decadence for the senses.

 "Making her way from the bush of Northern Alberta, Bebe Buckskin, a Nêhiyaw singer song-writer and matriarch, cultivates a delightful fusion of rhythm & blues, classic rock and soulful roots that warm the hearts of all who hear her perform.
 She is the power through song we’ve all been waiting for..." - Indigenous Resilience In Music.

 "Bebe Buckskin’s forceful voice blasts the ear over classic rock-inspired blues tunes to devastating effect.
 Her pipes have a massive bombast complemented by a rough-around-the-edges crackle that keeps her lofty singing bound to the earth.
 It’s no stretch to call her a timeless talent with a promising future." - Sled Island.

-"Flowers//Asiskiy" is the title of her upcoming sophomore EP, set to be released in the Spring of 2019.
-She plans to return to Fame Studios (where she previously recorded a single) in Muscle Shoals, Alabama; to complete her first full-length LP in the Autumn of 2019.
+"Asiskiy" (meaning, "Dirt", in Cree) is the title of her upcoming sophomore EP, set to be released in the Fall of 2019.
+She plans to return to Fame Studios (where she previously recorded a single) in Muscle Shoals, Alabama; to complete her first full-length LP in the late Autumn of 2019 with her band.